Sterile neutrino portals to Majorana dark matter: effective operators and UV completions: Tree-level UV completions of the portal operators

 \subsubsection{Model C2: gauged $U(1)_{B-L}$}

-It is well known that promoting $U(1)_{B-L}$ to a local symmetry requires the addition to the SM particle content of three RH neutrinos to cancel gauge anomalies.
-In the considered case, one of them is traded by the chiral fermion $\chi_L^c$ odd under $Z_2$.
+It is well known that promoting $U(1)_{B-L}$ to a local symmetry requires the addition to the SM particle content of three RH neutrinos to cancel gauge anomalies. \footnote{This is not the only accidental (global) symmetry of the SM that can be gauged.
+It is well known that differences of individual lepton flavour numbers, such as $L_\mu-L_\tau$, are also anomaly free in the pure SM (with no RH neutrinos)~\cite{He:1990pn}.
+In SM extensions with additional fermions (like our scenario), $L_\mu-L_\tau$ and its variants can also be gauge symmetries if the new fermions have the proper charge assignments.
+However, flavour symmetries have strong implications for neutrino masses and mixings, and thus, deserve further studies.
+Therefore, although they may have interesting implications, in the following we discuss the flavour-blind symmetry $B-L$.
+Let us stress that a distinct feature of this gauge symmetry is that cancellation of gauge anomalies calls for the addition to the SM of three chiral fermions, unlike the cases of gauged differences of individual lepton flavour numbers.} In the considered case, one of them is traded by the chiral fermion $\chi_L^c$ odd under $Z_2$.
 This is why it is important to have $L( N^{1,2}_R ) = L(\chi_L^c) = 1$.
 For concreteness, we assume that one of the two sterile neutrinos is lighter than DM, whereas the second one has a mass around the scale of $U(1)_{B-L}$ symmetry breaking, $v_\sigma$.
 The Lagrangian of this model reads \footnote{In general, the kinetic mixing term among $Z'$ and $B$, $\epsilon Z'_{\mu\nu} B^{\mu\nu}$, is allowed.
 Here $B^{\mu\nu}$ is the field strength tensor of $U(1)_Y$.
 However, to ensure the neutrino portal regime we assume that the physical kinetic mixing is negligible.}

 where in $\mathcal{L}_\mathrm{B2}$ the (covariant) derivatives are modified to include the piece associated with the new gauge symmetry:

 with $g'$ and $Q_{B-L}$ being, respectively, the new gauge coupling and the $B-L$ charge of the field $D_\mu$ acts upon.
 We provide the $B-L$ charges of this model's fields in Tab.~\ref{tab:BLcharges}.
 Upon spontaneous breaking of $U(1)_{B-L}$, $Z'$, $ N_R $ and $\chi_L$ acquire their masses: $m_{Z'} = 2 g' v_\sigma$, $m_N = \sqrt{2} f v_\sigma$ and $m_\chi = \sqrt{2} g v_\sigma$.
 We assume that $m_N<m_\chi<m_Z^\prime$ which implies that $f<g<\sqrt{2}g^\prime$.